contmgr list contacts for your terminal iPad, Fritz!Box, hand bag

 -B,--blind

-(ltT) suffix label lines with a dot for visually
+label lines with a dot for the same reason.
+Labels will

 Description